ArtemkaKun/v-project-basement/README.md

 # What?

-This repo contains universal minimum GitHub CI scripts and issue templates.
-After small modifications (specific to your project) you will end with "must-have" CI checks for commits/PRs and nice bug/feature request templates.
-You can spend no time on DevOps stuff and can rush directly into the development process.
+This repo contains universal minimum GitHub CI scripts and issue templates for V project.
+After small modifications (specific to your project) you end up with "must-have" CI checks for commits/PRs and nice bug/feature request templates.
+You will spend no time on DevOps stuff and rush directly into the development process.

 > **Note**
 >